splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 Time your update
 -----------------------

 As of August 7, 2023, Splunk APM began populating the new attributes with data.
-Depending on your historical reporting needs, choose a date to update that is right for your organization.
-You can follow the migration steps before or after updating, but the old tags will no longer receive new data after you update.
+To prepare for the update you need to index the new attributes as tag so that you have the historical data you need.
+For TMS, which are used in Tag Spotlight, plan to index the new data at least 8 days in advance of the update.
+For MMS, which are used in dashboard charts and detectors, you'll need to update the SignalFlow for charts and dashboards to filter for both the old and new tags to prevent gaps in data.

 .. _index-new-attributes: